suwonyoon/zotero-summarizer/README.md

 ### General Questions

-**Q: Is ZoteroGPT free?**
+**Q: Is Zotero Summarizer free?**
 A: The plugin is free and open-source (AGPL-3.0), but you need an OpenAI API key which has associated costs.

 **Q: Which OpenAI models are supported?**
 A: `gpt-5-mini` (default, cost-effective) and `gpt-5` (higher quality, higher cost).
 Other models have been deprecated by OpenAI.

 **Q: Can I use this offline?**
-A: No, ZoteroGPT requires an internet connection to communicate with OpenAI's API.
+A: No, Zotero Summarizer requires an internet connection to communicate with OpenAI's API.

-**Q: Does ZoteroGPT store my PDFs or data?**
+**Q: Does Zotero Summarizer store my PDFs or data?**
-A: No. PDFs are sent directly to OpenAI's servers.
-See [SECURITY.md](SECURITY.md) for details.
+A: No. PDFs are sent directly to OpenAI's servers for processing.

 ### Privacy & Security

 **Q: Is my data private?**
 A: Data is sent to OpenAI subject to their [privacy policy](https://openai.com/policies/privacy-policy).
-Review [SECURITY.md](SECURITY.md) for security best practices.
+Be cautious when processing sensitive documents.

 **Q: How is my API key stored?**
 A: Your API key is stored in Zotero's encrypted preference system.
 However, be cautious about sharing your Zotero profile.